RedisTimeSeries/RedisTimeSeries/docs/commands/ts.madd.md

 ### TS.MADD

-Append new samples to a list of time series.
+Append new samples to one or more time series.

 ```sql
 TS.MADD {key timestamp value}...